To compute orientations of Morse flow trees in Legendrian contact homology: The sign v

 \section{The sign \texorpdfstring{$\nu_{\inter}$}{v}}

 In this section we will define the sign $\nu_{\inter}(\Gamma)$.
 This is nothing but a geometric intersection sign, coming from intersections of the flow-outs of the sub flow trees of $\Gamma$.
-Indeed, from [\cite{trees}, Proposition 3.14] it follows that the tangent space, in the space of trees, of a sub flow tree $\Gamma'$ with special puncture $q$ can be identified with $T_q\F_q(\Gamma')$ via evaluation at the puncture.
+Indeed, from [\cite{trees}, Proposition 3.14] it follows that the tangent space, in the space of trees, of a sub flow tree $\Gamma'$ with special puncture $q$ can be identified with $T_q\F_q(\Gamma')$, using the notation from Definition \ref{def:tangents}, via evaluation at the puncture.
 In particular, the dimension of the space of sub flow trees is never bigger than the dimension of $M$.

-We use this observation to define orientations of the sub flow trees of $\Gamma$ from Table \ref{table:flowouts}, realized as orientations of $T_q\F_q(\Gamma')$.
+We use this observation to define orientations of the sub flow trees of $\Gamma$ given in Section \ref{sec:goodflow}, realized as orientations of $T_q\F_q(\Gamma')$.
 This will be done inductively, over the number of true vertices of the sub flow trees, by taking oriented intersections of the flow-outs in $M$.
 In the end, we will be able to define an orientation of the tangent space of $\Gamma$, and since this is $0$-dimensional it is only a sign.
 This will be the sign $\nu_{\inter}(\Gamma)$.